-Please complete this form carefully.
-It is important that your answers are correct if anything changes after you fill in this questionnaire but before the date of entry for the sale of your house, tell your solicitor or estate egent immediatly.
+- Please complete this form carefully.
+It is important that your answers are correct. - The information in your answers will help ensure that the sale of your house goes smoothly.
+Please answer each question with as much detailed information as you can. - If anything changes after you fill in this questionnaire but before the date of entry for the sale of your house, tell your solicitor or estate agent immediately.